fable-meiosis/fable-patchinko/README.md

 This example aims to showcase how to create custom Fable bindings for JS libraries.

-The bindings in `Patchinko.fs` were created manually.
+The bindings in `Patchinko.fs` were created using `patchinko.d.ts`, created from the patchinko module using [dts](https://github.com/Microsoft/dts-gen#how-do-i-use-it) CLI.

 Checkout other sample apps at [fable2-samples](https://github.com/fable2-samples)